robertsolorzano/glava-debian12/README.md

 ## Compatibility Fixes for Debian 12 (GCC 12+)

-This fork includes a few changes to get GLava building and running cleanly on Debian 12 with modern GCC.
-The original project had issues due to outdated header usage and missing `extern` declarations that broke the build on stricter compilers.
+This fork has some tweaks to make GLava build and run smoothly on Debian 12 with newer GCC.
+The original code didn’t work right because of some old headers and missing `extern` declarations that cause problems on newer compilers.

 ### Files Changed